arminask/Port-Windows-11-Galaxy-A52s-5G/guide/install.md

 > Put it to the microSD card if possible

 ### Flash the uefi image from orangefox recovery
-Navigate to the `uefi.img` file and flash it into boot
+Navigate to the `Mu-a52sxq.img` file and flash it into boot

 > [!IMPORTANT]
 >